-In 2022 the Czech economy was mainly affected by the energy crisis, high inflation and the war in Ukraine connected with problems in the supply chains.
+In 2022 the Czech economy was mainly affected by the energy crisis, high inflation and the war in Ukraine connected with supply chain problems.
 The inter-quarter stagnation continued in 1Q 2023 and according to preliminary estimates, the Czech economy showed a symbolic quarterly increase of 0.1% in 2Q 2023.
 The Czech National Bank (CNB) expects slightly more significant GDP growth from 3Q 2023 due to the recovery of household consumption, investments and net exports.

-Annual consumer inflation in the Czech Republic currently reaches a high value of 8.8 % and according to the CNB's prediction, it should gradually decrease in the first half of 2024.
-The Czech economy is stagnating in 2023 and will be below its potential in the following year as well.
+Annual consumer inflation in the Czech Republic currently reaches 8.8%, and according to the CNB's prediction, it should gradually decrease in the first half of 2024.
+The Czech economy is stagnating in 2023, and will be below its potential in the following year as well.